 Why does John point out that the disciples were so surprised?
-Jesus’ conversation with the woman by the well in Samaria is one of his most interesting and intriguing encounters in history.
+Today, it may be common for conversations to occur like that.
+But Jesus’ conversation with the woman by the well in Samaria is one of his most interesting and intriguing encounters in history.
 It is a passage full of surprises.

 To top it all off, the woman had a morally questionable background (which apparently Jesus already knew), because she had had several husbands and was living with a man who was not her husband.
-She went out to the well at midday rather than in the morning (ostensibly to avoid the other women who would be getting water); so she was probably not very popular with other women in the village.
+(Not too unusual to folks today, but certainly a big deal in that culture and at that time…) She went out to the well at midday rather than in the morning (ostensibly to avoid the other women who would be getting water); so, the inference is that she was probably not very popular with other women in the village.

 When Jesus talked with the Samaritan woman, He crossed cultural boundaries and broke down social barriers.
 He surprised her by knowing details about her life, things for which she had been judged and scorned; yet he showed her no condescension or scorn.
 She responded to this remarkable man not only because of what he told her, but HOW he told her as well.